MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 - **0**: Power Automate for desktop won't display a confirmation dialog when invoking desktop flows via URL.

-## Configure Power Automate for desktop to keep local logs
+## Configure Power Automate for desktop to keep the flow run details

-You can use the following registry entry to enable Power Automate for desktop to keep logs in a local folder.
+You can use the following registry entry to configure Power Automate for desktop to keep the flow run details logs in a local folder.

 |Hive|Key|Name|Type|
 |---|---|---|---|